awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 + X Plugin

 **Note**
 Global transaction IDs are supported for RDS for MySQL 5\.7\.23 and higher 5\.7 versions, and for MySQL 8\.0\.26 and higher 8\.0 versions\.
-Global transaction IDs are not supported for RDS for MySQL 5\.6\.

 To deliver a managed service experience, Amazon RDS doesn't provide shell access to DB instances\.
 It also restricts access to certain system procedures and tables that require advanced privileges\.
 Amazon RDS supports access to databases on a DB instance using any standard SQL client application\.
 Amazon RDS doesn't allow direct host access to a DB instance by using Telnet, Secure Shell \(SSH\), or Windows Remote Desktop Connection\.
 When you create a DB instance, you are assigned to the *db\_owner* role for all databases on that instance, and you have all database\-level permissions except for those used for backups\.
 Amazon RDS manages backups for you\.

 ## Supported storage engines for RDS for MySQL<a name="MySQL.Concepts.Storage"></a>

 While MySQL supports multiple storage engines with varying capabilities, not all of them are optimized for recovery and data durability\.
 Amazon RDS fully supports the InnoDB storage engine for MySQL DB instances\.
 Amazon RDS features such as Point\-In\-Time restore and snapshot restore require a recoverable storage engine and are supported for the InnoDB storage engine only\.
-You must be running an instance of MySQL 5\.6 or higher to use the InnoDB `memcached` interface\.
 For more information, see [MySQL memcached support](Appendix.MySQL.Options.memcached.md)\.

 The Federated Storage Engine is currently not supported by Amazon RDS for MySQL\.